 The MPH program requires all students to engage in an internship experience to provide training intended to benefit their professional development goals and career interests.
+This experience meets the CEPH accreditation requirement for an applied practical experience.
 The internship must occur in a professional, community-based public health organization or setting.
 The Public Health Internship provides opportunities for students to acquire hands-on, practical experience and allows them to implement the skills and professional knowledge learned in courses in tackling real-world public health challenges.
 Students thoughtfully review the options for internship sites that include non-profit agencies, state or local health department sites, and organizations conducting service trips to select the organization best suited for their interests.
-Following is a full list of organizations working with VCU MPH student interns.
+Following are examples of organizations working with VCU MPH student interns.

 - American Heart Association

 - The Daily Planet